MerginMaps/docs/src/migrate/qfield/index.md

 In <MainPlatformName /> each workspace has subscription associated.
 Read more about <MainPlatformName /> subscription [here](../../manage/subscriptions/index.md)

-* If you own Organization plan in QFieldCloud, you will likely need <MainPlatformName /> Professional or Team subscription.
+* If you own Organisation plan in QFieldCloud, you will likely need <MainPlatformName /> Professional or Team subscription.
 * If you own Pro plan in QFieldCloud, you will likely need <MainPlatformName /> Individual or Professional subscription.
 * If you are Community plan in QFieldCloud, you will likely need <MainPlatformName /> Individual subscription or deploy your own <MainPlatformName /> Community Edition (<CommunityPlatformNameLink />)